 - if you are working in the RO office, a return envelope (EC 78820) to which you have affixed a label pre-addressed to your RO office - if you are working in an AARO office, a return envelope (EC 78820) to which you have affixed a label pre-addressed to the RO office.
-You must inform the elector that he must return the ballot by mail to the RO office before the close of polls on polling day or drop it off at the AARO office by 6:00 p.m. on the 6th day before polling day. - the completed Outer Envelope Local Elector (EC 78860) - an Inner Envelope (EC 78840) - the pamphlet Voting Instructions for Canadians Voting by Special Ballot in Their Own Electoral District (EC 78670 or REF 78670), on the back of which you have written the RO office telephone number - a special ballot (EC 78300 or REF 78300)
+You must inform the elector that he must return the ballot by mail to the RO office before the close of polls on election day or drop it off at the AARO office by 6:00 p.m. on the 6th day before election day - the completed Outer Envelope Local Elector (EC 78860) - an Inner Envelope (EC 78840) - the pamphlet Voting Instructions for Canadians Voting by Special Ballot in Their Own Electoral District (EC 78670), on the back of which you have written the RO office telephone number - a special ballot (EC 78300)

-When an elector asks that a special ballot voting kit be mailed to him, follow the steps above to assemble the special ballot voting kit, which you will insert into a mailing envelope.
+When an elector asks that a special ballot voting kit be mailed to him, follow the steps on the previous page to assemble the special ballot voting kit, which you will insert into a mailing envelope.